0cjs/sedoc/linux/APP-INSTALL.md

 application, and users should never be expected to put things there.

 User-specific config/data/etc. directories should follow the [XDG Base Directory Specification][xdg-spec].
+These directories are defined with env vars, or default values if they are not set.
-These supply an `_HOME` directory which is always searched first and which is expected to be writable, and a `_DIRS` list of paths which are searched in order after `_HOME`.
+- `XDG_*_HOME`: Always searched first.
+Expected to be writable.
+- `XDG_*_DIRS` List of paths which are searched in order after above.

+The `*` above are:
 - __DATA__: Data files.
 (These are files supplied by the user to override installed data files, not files that the application is expected to write.)